themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 * <a href="https://www.journalofchinesemedicine.com/the-treatment-of-pelvic-pain-with-acupuncture-part-1.html" target="_blank" rel="noopener noreferrer">The Treatment of Pelvic Pain with Acupuncture: Part 1</a>
 * <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0186616" target="_blank" rel="noopener noreferrer">Effects of acupuncture for the treatment of endometriosis-related pain: A systematic review and meta-analysis</a>
 * <a href="https://www.ncbi.nlm.nih.gov/pubmed/20728977" target="_blank" rel="noopener noreferrer">Is acupuncture in addition to conventional medicine effective as pain treatment for endometriosis?
-A randomised controlled cross-over trial.</a>
+A randomized controlled cross-over trial.</a>

 **Yoga**